Design Museum

 Free

-The museum features exhibits of architecture, fashion and graphic and industrial design which essentially means displays of everyday items that feature outstanding design.
+The Design Museum features exhibits of architecture, fashion and graphic and industrial design which essentially means displays of everyday items that feature outstanding design.
 Sure you could see the same thing for free in a department store, but the Design Museum has carefully amassed a collection that includes everything from furniture to can openers and vacuum cleaners.
-There is also a programme of exhibits featuring the work of leading designers.
+The museum also hosts a programme of exhibits featuring the work of leading designers and also exhibitions centred around popular culture and the design of everyday objects.

 What to see in the Design Museum